Kcrosas/PROJECTS-omniGrub-FSA/README.md

 To view the OmniGrub Extension, please visit: https://github.com/Kcrosas/PROJECTS-omniGrubExtension-FSA

-*A cloned version of the original collaborated project due to private view settings.
 ### Original collab. location: https://github.com/Nick-qsv/OmniGrub
-### Forked version located on this account: Contact me for access
+*A cloned version of the original collaborated project due to original organization private view settings.
+A forked version is located on this account, please contact me for access.